Skip to content

 – “The simple platform enjoys an independent, unencumbered patent position and is free of target gatekeeping restrictions.”
 (Can a platform enjoy?
 Really?)

-11 responses to “Little Irksome Things”
+11 thoughts on “Little Irksome Things”

 Love it, Lori!
 The tagline for my blog is Keep it simple, clear & uniquely yours.
 So, it's no small wonder that I agree with the sentiment here.